OnePunchManz/Getflix/README.md

 GetFlix is made using Javascript and Ruby.
 - React components were used on the frontend with Redux to manage state.
 - Ruby on Rails was used on the backend.
-- SQL was used for the database.
+- PostgreSQL was used for the database.
 - AWS was used as a CDN.